homobel/joy/readme.md

 1. razor like syntax
 2. precompilation only
 3. templates are modules
-4. templates and helpers are pure functions
+4. templates and helpers are (almost) pure functions
 5. clear names collision solving
 6. compression in mind